Tyler-Bonnell/Seattle-Accessory-Dwelling-Units/README.md

 # Seattle-Accessory-Dwelling-Units
-This repository seeks to explore the current status of Attached Accessory Dwelling Units (AADUs) and Detached Accessory Dwelling Units (DADUs) in Seattle over time.
+This repository examines the current status of Attached Accessory Dwelling Units (AADUs) and Detached Accessory Dwelling Units (DADUs) in Seattle.
+Specifically, I am seeking to explore the trends of ADU permitting, construction, and utilization in Seattle over time using open source data from the [City of Seattle Open Data Portal](https://data.seattle.gov/).

 ## Contributor(s)
 Tyler Bonnell